KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 sizes is used to inform instrumented shaders of the size of each of the buffers the shader may access.
 If the shader accesses a buffer beyond the declared length of the buffer, the instrumentation will return an error to the validation layer.
-This checking applies to to all uniform and storage buffers, but not to texel buffers.
+This checking applies to to all uniform and storage buffers.
 If a buffer access is found to be out of bounds, it will not be performed.
 Instead, writes will be skipped, and reads will return 0.
 Note that this validation can be disabled by setting "khronos_validation.gpuav_buffer_oob = false" in a vk_layer_settings.txt file.